T/4 Andrew J. Napier was born on January 23, 1915, in Breathitt County, Kentucky. He was

 S.S.
 President Calvin Coolidge on September 8 at 3:00 P.M. and sailed at 9:00 P.M. for the Philippine

 Islands.
-To get the tanks to fit in the ship's holds, the turrets had serial numbers spray painted on them and
+To get the tanks to fit in the ship's holds, the turrets had serial numbers spray painted on them and were

-the soldiers were allowed off ship to see the island but had to be back on board before the ship sailed at 5:00 P.M.
+soldiers were allowed off ship to see the island but had to be back on board before the ship sailed at 5:00 P.M.

 After leaving Hawaii, the ship took a southerly route away from the main shipping lanes.